 Although we have been able to fund important habitat work on such working lands with traditional government grants and private philanthropy, there is much potential to harness the greater financial resources available from private-sector investment to scale up conservation for birds.
 Such investment would not replace but would rather leverage, scale, and supplement traditional sources of philanthropy and existing government funding.

 We believe an important way to close this gap between needed funds and existing sources is via private investments in sustainable activities and through actions that advance conservation and have the potential to generate economic and social returns.
 Such efforts are known as “impact investing.”

-Guided by science, we are targeting the implementation of investable and scalable conservation projects in priority BirdScapes, such as the Conservation Coast BirdScape of Guatemala, we are identifying projects that yield positive impacts for birds and that can be financially self-sustaining and generate returns for investors.
-Successful long-term projects providing both long-term economic and conservation returns could become blueprints that can be adapted to other BirdScapes.
+Within these targeted landscapes, such as the Conservation Coast BirdScape of Guatemala, we are identifying projects that yield benefits for birds, can be financially self-sustaining, and generate returns for investors.
+Successful long-term projects providing both long-term economic and conservation returns could be adapted and replicated to other areas.

 We believe that developing bird conservation projects that are financially self-sustaining and that generate returns for investors could be a game-changer for migratory birds.
 With the proper capital, we can scale up the conservation response necessary to create landscapes in which humans and migratory birds — and many other species — can thrive.